15-Day Tour of South Africa and Cape Town, a Taste of South Africa

-Our first day of this South African holiday takes us from Johannesburg via Middelburg, Dullstroom and Robber’s Pass to Pilgrim´s Rest, the early gold mining town turned into a living museum.
-Rich deposits of alluvial gold were found here at the end of the 19th century, hence the existence of the town deep in the mountains.
-After exploring this quaint old town, we continue to Sabie where we have a pleasant walk through indigenous forest to visit Lone Creek Falls.
+Our first day of this 15-day tour of South Africa takes us from Johannesburg via Middelburg, Dullstroom and Robber’s Pass to Pilgrim´s Rest, the early gold mining town turned into a living museum.
+Rich deposits of alluvial gold were found here at the end of the 19th century, hence the town’s existence deep in the mountains.
+After exploring this quaint old town, we continue to Sabie to have a pleasant walk through the indigenous forest to visit Lone Creek Falls.
 We overnight in Sabie at Ligna Lodge.

 DAY 02.
 Panoramic Route – Private Reserve

 After Graskop, we marvel at scenic areas such as the Pinnacle, God’s Window, Lisbon Falls, Bourke’s Luck Potholes (a walk down the hill to this unique trick of nature is worth the effort), and the magnificent Three Rondavels view site at the Blyde River Canyon.
 We walk along the cliffs to really appreciate the breathtaking views.
 Finally, we descend to the Lowveld via Abel Erasmus Pass and the Strijdom Tunnel to arrive at Mohlabetsi in the Balule private game reserve, a part of the Greater Kruger National Park.
 This afternoon our encounter with Africa’s wildlife begins as we travel on an open vehicle to search for the game.
 Enjoy a great dinner under the stars tonight (weather permitting).
 Overnight at Mohlabetsi Safari Lodge.